schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Wizard: Configure WAN / LAN Interfaces

-Using DHCP for the WAN interface should work for most people.
-Click `Next` and keep the default settings for WAN and LAN interfaces.
+By default, the WAN interface obtains an IP address via DHCP.
+Additionally, DHCP is configured for the LAN interface.
+This should work for most people, so just keep the defaults and click `Next`.

 ### Wizard: Set Root Password